Mixed Graviton and Scalar Bispectra in the EFT of Inflation: Soft Limits and Boostless Bootstrap: Acknowledgments

 \section{Acknowledgments}

 DG acknowledges support through the Ramanujan Fellowship and MATRICS Grant of the Department of Science and Technology, Government of India.
-KP thanks Enrico Pajer for clarifications related to soft limits via email.
+We thank Enrico Pajer for clarifications related to soft limits via email and for useful comments on the first arXiv version of our work.
 We also thank Sachin Jain and Muhammad Ali for useful discussions.

 \begin{appendices}